-- Lipoic R/S-enantiomer alpha acid (R/S-ALA) will be used in OCTOPUS. - It is a sulphur containing vitamin like antioxidant. - It is not a licenced product with no current UK marketing authorisation and therefore there is no PMS safety experience. - ALA will be over encapsulated, packaged, labelled and distributed by Sharp Clinical services and blinding will be maintained in weight and appearance. - The half-life of alpha lipoic acid is 0.5 hours.
+- Lipoic R/S-enantiomer alpha acid (R/S-ALA) will be used in OCTOPUS. - It is a sulphur containing vitamin like antioxidant. - It is not a licenced product with no current UK marketing authorisation and therefore there is no PMS safety experience. - The manufacturer and supply of R/S-ALA is Pure Encapsulations LLC. - 300mg capsules of R/S-ALA will be over encapsulated, packaged, labelled and distributed by Sharp Clinical services and blinding will be maintained in weight and appearance. - The half-life of alpha lipoic acid is 0.5 hours.